 Our School App Stay connected on the go...

-The Government announced important changes in assessing GCSEs which affected students beginning their GCSEs in 2015 onwards.
-All GCSEs became linear examinations, which mean that there will be no modular exams in the future.
-Therefore we have to change the way we prepare students for examinations.
-Some vocational courses status was also revised which we have responded too.
+All GCSEs became linear examinations in a process which started in 2015, which mean that there will be no modular exams from 2016 onwards.
+As a result, we changed the way we prepare students for examinations.
+Some vocational courses have also revised.

 The main changes are as follows: